ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A client responds to this challenge by presenting the indicated URL for a human user to navigate to.
 If the user chooses to complete this challenge (by visiting the website and completing its instructions), the client indicates this by sending a simple acknowledgement response to the server.

-type (required, string):
-: The string "oob-01"
+The payload of this response is an empty JSON object ("{}", or "e30" base64url-encoded)

 ~~~~~~~~~~
 POST /acme/authz/1234/3